sebw/AAP2-demo-runbook/readme.md

 BV: multiple level of monitoring allow for delegation in resolving incidents.

+## Ansible development workflow with Gitlab

+UC: automation engineers want to write Ansible codes in an efficient way and quickly see the results of their changes in a "fail fast, improve faster" approach.
+By leveraging Gitlab and webhooks with AAP, developers can create a very efficient development workflow.

+BV: faster time to automation.
+New code can be tested by more engineers, taking advantage of practices such as 4 eyes principle.
+New code is tested and validated, increasting its reliability and achieving faster time to market.

 ## Automate your AAP

 UC: the automation platform can be automated using infrastructure as code practices.
 In case of disaster, the platform can be rebuilt from scratch